osm-search/wikipedia-wikidata/README.md

 ## Output data

-`wikimedia_importance.csv.gz` contains about 17 million rows.
+`wikimedia_importance.tsv.gz` contains about 17 million rows.
 Number of lines grew 2% between 2022 and 2023.
 The file tab delimited, not quoted, is sorted and contains a header row.

 |   Column    |       Type       |